 Hydrogen peroxide can kill some types of germs, but it will also alter the natural flora inside of your mouth.
 Used too often, rinsing or brushing with peroxide might cause bad breath instead of helping it.

 Looking for a holistic option for treating bad breath?
 Chlorophyll is the compound that gives plants their bright green color.
 It’s also a natural deodorizer.
 Some people find that taking chlorophyll supplements can help with their bad breath.

 Cinnamon is a spice that can protect your oral health by eradicating germs.
 Its pleasant scent also leaves your breath fresh and clean smelling.
 Chewing on some cinnamon is a natural and effective way to keep your breath smelling good.

 Citrus fruits such as oranges, lemons, limes and grapefruit are excellent choices when you want to overcome bad breath or other oral health issues.
 They contain high amounts of vitamin C and citric acid, which are very effective at eradicating germs in the mouth.

 Fruits and vegetables that contain a high amount of fiber have also been shown to be effective at improving oral health and getting rid of bad breath.
 Some of the fresh foods that are packed with fiber and which help saliva production and to ward of bad breath include apples, celery, carrots and sweet potato.

 Fish Oil for bad breath

-The omega-3 oils in fish oil are very effective at reducing bacterial growth in your mouth.
+The omega-3 oils in fish oil are very effective at reducing germ growth in your mouth.
 Fish oil has many other benefits for your overall health too.